brtrdkeller/Assistance-UNSSC-courses/index.md

 ## Possible User tests

-- I forgot my password
+### I forgot my password

+I can't connect on the login page.
+I think I forgot my password, I would like to have another

-- I want to change my password
+### I want to change my password

+I'm afraid someone took my password and find I'm following certains courses.

-- I want to set notifications
+### I want to set notifications

+Notifications are disturbing me.
+I would like to stop them.

-- I'm looking for a course with "Money" in the title
+### I'm looking for a course with "Money" in the title

+Someone told me about a course I have to follow.
+The is the word "Money" in the title

-- I want to bookmark a course
+### I want to bookmark a course

+I should have time next month, my manager told me to take advantage of this time for followinf some courses.
+I would like to bookmark some of them.

-- I want to check my calendar
+### I want to check my calendar

+I subscribe some courses, I have to plan my week.

-- I want to continue the course I left.
+### I want to continue the course I left.

+I think, I left a course in the middle.
+Can I continue it, exactly where I stopped.

-- I want to contact the site support
+### I want to contact the site support

+I'm blocked in the website.
+I have to contact the support team.